vigevenoj/k8sharkbait/README.md

 1. A Linode API token
 2. A computer with python 3 and ansible
-3. A private certificate authority, or the ability to generate some certificates since the preflight will give you
+3. A private certificate authority, or the ability to generate some certificates since the preflight will give you virtual machines to run it on

 # Preflight